Sotheby's International Realty

 South Capitol

 Southeast Santa Fe offers both city streets and mountain roads.
-East of the Old Santa Trail, just a short walk from downtown Santa Fe, lies the South Capitol neighborhood—a side-by-side blend of leafy streets, classic architecture, and understated contemporary residences creating a neighborhood that feels both timeless and vibrant.
+East of the Old Santa Fe Trail (and just a short walk from downtown Santa Fe) lies the South Capitol neighborhood.
+The side-by-side blend of leafy streets, classic architecture, and understated contemporary residences creates a neighborhood that feels both timeless and vibrant.
 Named for its location just south of the State Capitol, South Capitol stretches out below Paseo de Peralta, only minutes from the Plaza and the heart of Santa Fe’s cultural life.

 Guadalupe & The Railyards